jennguyen1/nhuyhoa/_posts/2015-10-22-ANOVA-and-Regression.md

 * 2nd row: after $$Petal.Length$$ has been taken into consideration, the variance accounted for by $$Species$$ is signficantly greater than the variance of the error
 * 3rd row: after $$Petal.Length$$ and $$Species$$ have been taken into consideration, the variance accounted for by the interaction of $$Petal.Length$$ and $$Species$$ is not significantly different than the variance of the error

-These extensions from the basic case are otherwise known as ANCOVA (analysis of covariance), MANOVA (multivariate analysis of variance), and MANCOVA (multivariate analysis of variance).
-They can all be assessed with linear models.
+These extensions from the basic case are known as ANCOVA (analysis of covariance), MANOVA (multivariate analysis of variance), and MANCOVA (multivariate analysis of variance).
+They can all be assessed with linear models using the summary table or anova table in R.

 # Comparing Models
 Suppose we want to compare 2 models, where one is nested in the other.
 Let H correspond to the simplified model with p - q parameters.
 Let A correspond to the full model with p parameters.
 Then we can compare the two models with a test statistic